MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-prepare-environment.md

 ## Azure Active Directory

-When choosing to affiliate your Surface Hub 2S with Azure Active Directory (Azure AD), any user in the Global Admins Security Group can sign in to the Settings app on Surface Hub 2S.
+When you choose to affiliate your Surface Hub 2S with Azure Active Directory (Azure AD), any user in the Global Admins Security Group can sign in to the Settings app on Surface Hub 2S.
 Currently, no other group can be delegated to sign in to the Settings app on Surface Hub 2S.

 If you enabled Intune Automatic Enrollment for your organization, Surface Hub 2S will automatically enroll itself with Intune.
 The device’s BitLocker key is automatically saved in Azure AD.
 When affiliating Surface Hub 2S with Azure AD, single sign-on and Easy Authentication will not work.